Finding your needle in a haystack!

-Traditional or offline marketing involves ads that we come across in our daily routine such as billboards, fliers, radio or tv ads etc. Here are six main types of traditional marketing:
+Traditional or offline marketing involves ads that we come across in our daily routine such as billboards, flyers, radio or tv ads, etc. Here are six main types of traditional marketing:

 Broadcast Marketing – This may involve advertising on television and radio, etc.

-Mail Marketing – Sending brochures, catalogues, seasonal greeting postcards, etc.
+Mail Marketing – Sending brochures, catalogs, seasonal greeting postcards, etc.

-Outdoor Marketing – Such as billboards, fliers, etc.
+Outdoor Marketing – Such as billboards, flyers, etc.

 Print Media Marketing – Such as advertising in magazines, newspapers, directories, etc.